AY2324S2-CS2113-T11-1/tp/docs/DeveloperGuide.md

     ________________________________________________________________________________________________________________
     Your focus session has ended.
     Total time spent: 0 hours, 3 minutes, 42 seconds
-    To start a new session, use ‘focus start’
+    To start a new session, use focus start
     ________________________________________________________________________________________________________________
     ~~~
     Count down timer: